 Additionally, the Push3 does have the ability to store data locally on the gateway's Micro SD card, in the event that the internet connection goes down or it is unavailable at your location.
+Once the connection the the internet is re-established the Push3 will upload the missing data from the time of the internet outage.
 This support article explains how to get the data off of the SD card.

 Our EKM Push Summary system stores additional summarized Push3 data in a way that can accessed long term.
 The Comparison Chart in the Dash software uses this system to display historical data: https://forum.ekmmetering.com/viewtopic.php?f=4&t=3434

 You can also try our API Builder tool to se how to call data from from this system using the Summary API: https://summary.ekmpush.com/api-builder